Talentless Nana: Manga

 Talentless Nana is written by Looseboy and illustrated by Iori Furuya.
 The series began serialization in Square Enix's shōnen manga magazine Monthly Shōnen Gangan on May 12, 2016.
-As of October 2022, it has been collected in ten tankōbon volumes.
-The series is published digitally in North America by Crunchyroll.
+As of February 2025, it has been collected in thirteen tankōbon volumes.
+Crunchyroll digitally published the series in North America until December 11, 2023.
+It was then subsequently picked up by Square Enix's Manga Up! service.

-Volume list
+Volumes

 Anime

 An anime television series adaptation was announced on April 7, 2020.
 The series was animated by Bridge and directed by Shinji Ishihira, with Fumihiko Shimo handling series composition, Satohiko Sano designing the characters, and Yasuharu Takanashi composing the music at Nippon Columbia.
 The opening theme, "Broken Sky", is performed by Miyu Tomita, while the ending theme, "Bakemono to Yobarete" (バケモノと呼ばれて), is performed by Chiai Fujikawa.
 The series aired from October 4 to December 27, 2020 on AT-X, Tokyo MX, SUN, and TVA.
 Muse Communication licensed the anime and they streamed it in Southeast Asia and South Asia.

 Funimation acquired the series and streamed it on its website in North America and the British Isles.
 On November 20, 2021, Funimation announced the series would receive an English dub, which premiered the following day.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.